FlineDev/Microya/README.md

 </details>

-### Step 3: Calling your API endpoint with the result type
+### Step 3: Calling your API endpoint with the Result type

 Call an API endpoint providing a `Decodable` type of the expected result (if any) by using this method pre-implemented in the `JsonApi` protocol: